 Is there WIFI?

 We have wifi in the lodge and Satellite and VOIP systems out on the water.

 As you would expect at a wilderness lodge there are biting insects present when the wind drops.

-We use and have available LOOP MYGG jackets, which are great for keeping the nasties away so you can continue to enjoy your fishing.
+We use and have available our Mygg jackets, which are great for keeping the nasties away so you can continue to enjoy your fishing.

 How to get there?

 St. Lewis River Lodge is located in southeastern Labrador, Canada – approximately 290 kilometers southeast of Goose Bay (YYR).
 The village of Port Hope Simpson (YHA) is 14 kilometers to the northeast of the Lodge and has a 750 meter gravel airstrip.
 The town of Blanc Sablon, Quebec (YBX) is 123-kilometers southwest of the Lodge with a 1,300 meter paved runway.

 Access to the Lodge is via a 1.2 – 1.5-hour helicopter flight from Goose Bay.